Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

         - THE MAGE WRAFORGED IS DEAD

 # Post-Combat
-- As combat ends, Cordelia’s ==Detect Magic== activates, and she sees the magic from both sides of OSIRIS merge, then fly into the air
+- As combat ends, Cordelia’s <span style="color:rgb(197, 124, 22)">Detect Magic</span> activates, and she sees the magic from both sides of OSIRIS merge, then fly into the air
 - Cordelia’s bag begins to glow with a blue glow
     - She opens her bag an sees the Orb, puts the pieces together that Camille put it there
     - It’s covered in swirling runes, and parts of it begin to glow, starting from the bottom of the orb to the top of it